alicolgecen/Board-Social-API/README.md

 More:
 - Written in Python
 - Based on Fast API framework
-- Uses Alembic ORM to connect to PostgreSQL database
+- Uses SQL Alchemy and Alembic ORM to connect to PostgreSQL databases
 - Testing infrastructure is included

 ## Current features